ningweinw/ningweinw.github.io/ICT335/Lab5.md

 - Choose __EC2__ service, __Launch template__, select *lab-ubuntu-template*
 - __Actions__, __Launch instance from template__ with the following settings:
   - Number of instances: `2`
-  - Network settings: choose *public-subnet*
+  - Network settings: choose *lab-subnet-public1-us-east-1a*
 - Two EC2 instances are created
 - For each instance, verify the web application URL works: `http://<EC2_DNS_Name>:8080`